goong-io/goong-io.github.io/docs/pages/example/geojson-layer-in-stack.md

 language:
 - JavaScript
 products:
-- Goong GL JS
+- Documentation
 prependJs:
 - "import Example from '../../components/example';"
 - "import html from './geojson-layer-in-stack.html';"
 ---

-Use the second argument of [`addLayer`](/docs/javascript/map/#map#addlayer), you can be more precise when adding a new layer below labels.
+Use the second argument of [`addLayer`](https://docs.goong.io/docs/javascript/map/#map#addlayer), you can be more precise when adding a new layer below labels.

 {{ <Example html={html} {...this.props} /> }}